Become a Peer Health Educator

-Recruitment for the Peer Health Educator Program occurs during the month of January with applications due on February 1st by 5pm.
-If you are interested in applying, we ask that you join us for a required information session (see dates/times/locations below).
-Program application will be posted to our site no earlier than January 5th.
+The Peer Health Educator Program application process occurs early winter quarter.
+If you are interested in applying, we ask that you join us for a required information session.
 The selection of new Peer Health Educators is completed in time for spring registration.
 If you have any questions or concerns about the application process, please email email@example.com call 360-650-2993.
 Please note, we have concluded our application process for the 2017-2018 academic year.
 We encourage you to check back fall quarter if you are interested in joining our program next year!

 What you need to know

 - Download the 2017-2018 Peer Health Educator Program Application

 - Identify a reference and email them with this form link (copy and paste): Reference Form Link